ubvu/2024-03-19-python/notebooks/README.md

-This folder is for your Jupyter notebooks.
+This folder is for your Jupyter notebooks